dotnet/docfx/docs/designs/conceptual-versioning.md

 1. Not support specific version reference, including link and xref.

-    > If user reference another file by link/Uid wit different monikerRange, the resolve result of this reference can not guaranteed.
+    > If user reference another file by link/Uid with different monikerRange, the resolve result of this reference can not guaranteed.

     Sample: